MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 4. Follow the on-screen instructions to complete the installation.

-### Add a purchased subscription of Field Service
+### Purchase a subscription of Field Service and add it to an organization

-1. Go to the **Office365 Admin Center** and select **Purchase Services**.
+1. From the **Office365 Admin Center** go to **Billing > Purchase Services**.
+2. Select the tile for **Dynamics 365 for Field Service Enterprise Edition**, and then select **Buy now**.
-2. Follow the on-screen instructions to install the application.
+3. Follow the on-screen instructions to install the application.
 Installation may take several minutes.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of purchasing Field Service from Office 365 Admin center](media/Field-Service-Installation-(Online)-image4.png)

 ### Verify that the installation is complete

-1. Verify that Field Service is available from the Dynamics 365 drop-down menu.
+1. Verify that the Field Service application is available from the Dynamics 365 Main Menu.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service in left nav bar](media/Field-Service-Installation-(Online)-image5.png)

-3. Additionally, if you're working within the Dynamics 365 custom app, Field Service appears as a module.
+3. Verify that the Dynamics 365 custom app includes the Field Service module.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service in Dynamics 365 dropdown menu](media/Field-Service-Installation-(Online)-image7.png)